 How does Kosmik influence the logical form of creativity in a novel way?
 What makes Kosmik a new instrument?

 A Novel Creation Flow

-We often talk about Roam Research in the same vein as Notion and Obsidian, but there’s a foundational difference that sets Roam apart — it introduces a novel creation flow uniquely enabled by the digital medium.
+Among PKM-nerds, we often talk about Roam Research in the same vein as Notion and Obsidian, but there’s a foundational difference that sets Roam apart — it introduces a novel creation flow uniquely enabled by it’s digitally native play with Knowledge Legos.
 While all these apps are text-based and a user will find himself creating on the canvas of a page, where Roam starts to differ is in the choice of “elementary particles”.

 Roam handles the atomicity of knowledge at the Block level, while apps like Notion and Obsidian is at the Page level.

 For your Knowledge System, Obsidian and Notion offer an organization for Pages, while Roam offers an organization for Knowledge Legos.
 While you are always creating a page in Notion or Obsidian, you are always creating a Lego in Roam.
 While Notion or Obsidian offer you many organizations for your Pages, Roam considers Pages itself as a (linear) organization for your Knowledge Legos.
 The Digital Block (Legos) is the elementary building unit in Roam.

 On Roam, you’re in essence always working with a Digital Block.
 And while Notion and Obsidian pages appear like they are made of Blocks too, it is only in Roam where you are always creating Networks and Hierarchies with Knowledge Blocks.
 This directly stems from our First-Principles Thinking for Knowledge Bases and Roam’s implementation has the affect of putting you in a new logical flow to work with your ideas.
 Famous online writer, media theorist and writing coach, David Perell describes Roam as “programming for writing”.